jpsantostefano/restaurant-advisor/README.md

 ### Site Goals:
 To build a platform that allows artists to easily share their work and passions with their fans, and art lovers who have yet to discover their talents.
 As well as to bring an engaging experience to artists and consumers alike.
 By having a display of artwork from a range of individuals, art-lovers will be able to easily peruse through pieces that engage them in a way that only art can.

+#### Audience:
+Our core audience is made up of individuals who are passionate about food and gastronomic exploration.

+#### Communication:
+With a post section, the users can write comments through the features of the website with an ease of navigation.

+#### Current User Goals:
+Some users will enjoy interacting with other food lovers, whether through comments on reviews.

+#### New User Goals:
+To become instantly engaged with the design of the site, and feel intrigued to explore all it has to offer.

+#### Future Goals:
+- To get restaurant discounts for the users.
+- That some users may aspire to become recognized food critics within the community, gaining followers and credibility in their opinions.

 ### Design Choices:

 #### Color Scheme